USDA Eligibility Maps: What They Are And How To Use Them

 The Bottom Line

 USDA eligibility maps can help you determine if a target property may be able to get financed with a USDA loan.
 They’re fast and easy to use, simplifying the research portion of the home buying process.
-While Rocket Mortgage does not offer USDA loans, if you’re leaning toward this type of loan, be sure to read our article on USDA loan closing costs.
+While Rocket Mortgage does not offer USDA loans, if you’re leaning toward this type of loan, learn more about USDA loan closing costs and different options for borrowers to cover these fees.